 "Referring to FIG. 1, water has the same absorbance of approximately 30 % for light having a wavelength of approximately 1880 nm and light having a wavelength of approximately 2080 nm.
 On the other hand, glucose has different absorbance values for the light having the above wavelengths.
-While glucose, like water, absorbs approximately 30 % of
+While glucose, like water, absorbs approximately 30 % of the light having the wavelength of 1880 nm, it absorbs approximately 90 % of the light having the wavelength of 2080 nm.
+Therefore, if the light having the wavelength of 1880 nm and the light having the wavelength of 2080 nm are alternately irradiated to the same location on the human body, they may transmit through the human body to be received in improprieties.

-&lt;sup>1 Since this technology spans all but the earliest attempts, and since it encompasses much of the emotional spectrum as well as the electromagnetic, I will devote a large part of the discussion to historical examples.
+1 Since this technology spans all but the earliest attempts, and since it encompasses much of the emotional spectrum as well as the electromagnetic, I will devote a large part of the discussion to historical examples.
 As always, these are my own recollections, corroborated where possible by discussion with others and by research work, but they are prone to bias, forgetfulness, and personal interpretations.
-They are presented without malice, even though some of the tales reflect what may have been accidental or even intentional improprieties.
+They are presented without malice, even though some of the tales reflect what may have been accidental or even intentional different amounts.
+It can be concluded that this difference in the amount of light received results from a difference in the absorbance of glucose."